 Read more about the role of women in the Dandi March.

-The Dharasana Salt Satyagrah, a step after the Dandi march – and Gandhi’s midnight arrest at Karadi
+The Dharasana Salt Satyagraha, a step after the Dandi march – and Gandhi’s midnight arrest at Karadi

 The philosophy of Satyagraha encouraged people to confront injustice through non-violence.
 That Gandhi chose to frame the protest around salt, is a testimony to his ability of understanding diverse people and bringing them together.
 Gandhi saw the salt tax as something that affected people regardless of religious or economic differences.